The student will be able to reason about and solve one-variable equations and inequalities.

 • How is an equation like a balance?
 How can the idea of balance help me solve an equation?

-• What strategies can I use to help me understand and represent real situations using proportions, equations and inequalities?
+• What strategies can I use to help me understand and represent real situations using

 • How can I write, interpret and manipulate proportions, equations, and inequalities?